What is Anaerobic Exercise?

 For most people, anaerobic exercise is not bad for you, but it should not be the only form of exercise.
 Aerobic training is vital to maintain cardiovascular health.
 Anaerobic exercise can help to speed up your metabolism, which is important for weight loss.
 A combination of aerobic and anaerobic training is important.

-Anaerobic exercise with high-intensity training can be stressful on the cardiovascular and respiratory system and the metabolic systems.
+Anaerobic exercise with high-intensity training can be stressful on the cardiovascular and respiratory systems and the metabolic systems.
 If you have a history of cardiac or metabolic (such as kidney, adrenal gland, or pancreatic issues), it is important to speak to your physician before beginning an aerobic or anaerobic exercise program.

 What is the Benefit of Anaerobic Training?